LAION-AI/laion.ai/blog/video2dataset.md

 ### Dataset processing jobs
 We have used video2dataset to process many popular datasets and we include instructions for how to reproduce these jobs in the [dataset\_examples section](https://github.com/iejMac/video2dataset/tree/main/dataset_examples) of the repository.
 One such dataset is [WebVid](https://m-bain.github.io/webvid-dataset/) (10M samples) which can be downloaded in 12h on a single cpu16 EC2 instance which costs 8.16$ in total.
-To further test video2dataset’s capabilities, we create the largest video-text dataset (570M pairs) available by combining existing large datasets and performing extensive processing on them using video2dataset transformations.
-Specifically, we take the ACAV, HD-VILA, and VideoCC datasets, combine them, perform scene detection, clip according to scenes, add synthetic captions, and compute optical flow for each scene.
+To further test video2dataset’s capabilities, we create a large scale video-text dataset (590M pairs) by combining existing large datasets and performing extensive processing on them using video2dataset transformations.
+Specifically, we perform [scene detection](https://github.com/Breakthrough/PySceneDetect), clip according to those scenes, add synthetic captions and add optical flow estimates for each clip.
+The dataset will be released soon along with a discovery study on its applicability

 ### Metadata and Statistics
 video2dataset can be used to gather various metadata and statistics about the processed data.
 Some subsamplers have the goal of taking a given modality (video, audio) and extracting metadata from it like compression/video information, optical flow scores, audio transcripts etc. Additionally during downloading if the source already has associated metadata, like f.e.
 Youtube videos do, video2dataset will try to extract that metadata and place it in the webdataset so you can later access it easily.
 Here are some examples: